Pomo traditional narratives: Spirits and entities

+Kuksu religion

 The Pomo people practiced shamanism, one of its forms taking place as the Kuksu religion, practiced by the Pomo throughout Central and Northern California.
 The most common and traditional Pomo religion was involving the Kuksu cult which was a set of beliefs as well as practices ranging from dances and rituals where they would dress in their costumes and traditional wear.
 They would also take part in the impersonation of spirits, as well as ceremonies for their mythological figures such as the coyote.
 These ceremonies were held annually or for certain occasions, some of which are still held today.
 In May they would have the strawberry festival in order to bless the fruits upcoming in the year.
 Following this, in summer they would have a four night festival of sacred dances which ended on the fourth of July when they would have a feast.
 Then in fall they would have an acorn festival and then another dance later in the winter.
 The Pomo had a wide variety of games and sports that they would play, but the sport that they were the most passionate about was a hand game where they would hold a bone and the opponent would have to guess which hand it was in.
 For the Pomo, Kuksu was personified as a spirit not as much as a set belief and way of life compared to the other tribes that also practiced the Kuksu religion.
 The Kuksu name was used for their supernatural red-beaked being who lived on the southern end of the world.
 The main Kuksu specialty was healing and attending to the sick, because of this, they named ceremonies after him and during these ceremonies there would be a medicine man who was considered to be the Kuksu.